 The smoked paprika, along with the natural flavors that are brought out when you roast vegetables, make the cauliflower so tasty.

 While I don’t mind the raw bitey-ness that raw cauliflower has, some people do, and roasting tempers and mellows it.

-But if you’re trying to twist someone’s arm to eat more vegetables, the easy, 30-second dip can’t hurt.
+But if you’re trying to twist someone’s arm to eat more vegetables, the easy, 30-second cauliflower dipping sauce can’t hurt.
 It’s made with with equal parts sour cream and shredded cheese.
-You can use cream cheese or mayo, including vegan or lite versions, instead of sour cream.
-I had Parmesan handy, but most any cheese will work.

 I can demolish a head of cauliflower by myself.
 So good.